astorDev/nist/observe/elastic/docs/docker-101.md

 ![An example log we got](starter-filebeat-log.png)

 The first problem you may notice is that now we are unable to tell which container produced the log.
 Fortunately, filebeat allows us to enhance exported logs using processors.
-In particular, we'll need a processor, called `add_docker_metadata` which reads the required metadata from the docker socket file:
+In particular, `add_docker_metadata` processor, which reads the required metadata using the docker socket file:

 ```yaml
 processors: